rburton/teamcollab/docs/features.md

 - On new conversation—add assistants
 - Assistant Modal improvements
 - Add Assistant Bug
-- Conversation summary and Assitsnat replying
+- Conversation summary and Assistants replying

--
+- Add logic to limit how much money is spent a month by user.